bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 ## Prerequisites

-Prior to running this lab, you must have completed the pre-reqs.
+Prior to running this lab, you must have completed the [Prerequisites](https://github.com/bainsy88/containers-denmark/blob/master/0-prereqs.md).
 This lab will also only work for users not on a trial account, due to quota restrictions

 ## Task 1: Setup a Second Bluemix Space in Your Org